ganlanyuan/tiny-slider/README.md

 slider.events.off('transitionEnd', customizedFunction);
 ```
 **Initialized**
-The `initialized` event doesn't work actually because the initialization has been finished when you call `var slider = tns(...);`, and it won't fire when you bind function to the event later.
+The `initialized` event doesn't work actually because the initialization has been finished when you call `var slider = tns(...);`, and it won't fire when you bind the function to the event later.
 You can use a fallback function `onInit` instead from [v1.2.0](https://github.com/ganlanyuan/tiny-slider/tree/v1.2.0).
 ```javascript
 var slider = tns({